 London is one of the most ethnically diverse cities on the planet, and has always attracted people of all walks of life from all over the globe.
 Being an outsider simply doesn’t exist in London.
 Finding communities similar to your home community would not be a challenge, alternatively nor would meeting new people with different lives, stories and backgrounds to yours either.
 One of the best places to start is to check out Meet up for the local events happening near you!

-An extremely popular city to visit, you should perhaps factor in the many tourists that descend it’s vast array of sites all year around.
+An extremely popular city to visit, you should perhaps factor in the many tourists that descend its vast array of sites all year around, for example in the area of Camden Town.
 However, given the size of London, it is quite easy to live and cohabit those more local areas, and only embark on the buzz of the more touristy spots when and as you wish…

 Amazing social scene and culture…